She has visited over 50 countries with her husband Mike who is also a photographer.

 So, it really varies, but we usually aim for a weekend trip at least once a month, and then a larger 2-3 week trip every 3-4 months.

-Iceland by far is one of our favorite places in the world.
+Iceland by far is one of our favourite places in the world.
 I would love to live there if I could.
 It is one of the last untouched destinations left on earth.

 It’s exotic, so naturally beautiful, and largely untouched by tourism which we absolutely love.
 The scenery takes your breath away.